-- 1. Using the binomial formula [even if it is naïve to do so here], compute the probability that a healthy subject will have normal values on all 18 tests.
+- 1. Using the binomial formula, compute the probability that a healthy subject will have normal values on all 18 tests.
 Also calculate the probability of 2 or more abnormal values. - 2.
 Which of the requirements for the binomial distribution are definitely satisfied, and which ones may not be? - 3.
 Among 82 normal employees at the hospital, 52/82 (64%) had all normal tests, 19/82 (23%) had 1 abnormal test and 11/82 (13%) had 2 or more abnormal tests.
 Compare these observed percentages with the theoretical distribution obtained from calculations using the binomial distribution.
 Comment on the closeness of the fit.